Policies & Procedures

 Child Protection and Safeguarding Children

-Deputy Safeguarding Lead: Rebecca Hunter, Jane Neale, Cath Ward, Naomi Fearon and Sarah Makin.
+Deputy Safeguarding Lead: Andy Lomax, Rebecca Hunter, Cath Ward, Naomi Fearon and Sarah Makin.

 Reddish Hall School has Safeguarding and Child Protection procedures, policy documents and a training programme that incorporates Government and Policy Legislation.
 Staff are given a copy of the Child Protection Procedures.
 Staff receive annual training from an outside consultant.
 Parents/carers, social workers, placing authorities and other significant people are offered a copy of the Child Protection policy.